dhis2/dhis2-docs-implementation/content/support_documentation/dhis2-documentation-guide.md

 ## DHIS 2 Documentation System Overview { #docs_1 }

-DHIS 2 is a web-based information management system under very active development with typically three releases per year.
+DHIS 2 is a web-based information management system under very active development with typically two major releases per year.
 Each release typically includes a number of new features and additional functionality.
 Given the fast pace of development, the system's wide user base and distributed, global nature of development, a comprehensive